ContainerSolutions/registry-tooling/README.md

 $ kubectl run r1 --image kube-registry.kube-system.svc.cluster.local:31000/redis
 ```

-Please note that it sometimes takes a few minutes for DNS to update.
+Please note that it can sometimes take a few minutes for DNS to update.

 ## Minikube